frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 without seeking praise or sympathy: all the glory to God.

-We could ask Our Lady that she might give us special help these days and graces as we approach the Feast of Saint Joseph, that we might learn a little more from his virtue and also from her virtue.
+We could ask Our Lady that she might give us special help these days and graces as we approach the Feast of St. Joseph, that we might learn a little more from his virtue and also from her virtue.

 *I thank you, my God, for the good resolutions, affections, and